 Why do houses need insulation?

 Lots of people believe that most of the heat in a building escapes through the roof.
 Because heat rises, it seems logical that this would be the case.
 However, conduction also means that this heat travels to colder places, resulting in warmth being lost through walls and floors too.
-It’s thought that around 35 per cent of heat is lost through walls, 40 per cent through doors, windows and floors and only 25 per cent through the roof.
+It’s thought that around 35% of heat is lost through walls, 40% through doors, windows and floors, and only 25% through the roof.

+So what is insulation used for in commercial buildings?
 While insulation in homes is more about keeping heat in, it’s the opposite for commercial spaces.
-Most offices, particularly those with lots of electrical equipment like computers, can get very warm in summer.
-While air conditioning would be a good answer to this problem, this kind of system only uses more electricity, resulting in higher business energy bills Instead, insulation can keep an office space cooler.
+Most offices, particularly those with lots of electrical equipment, like computers, can get very warm in summer.
+While air conditioning would be a good answer to this problem, this kind of system only uses more electricity, resulting in higher business energy bills.
+Instead, insulation can keep an office space cooler.
 It can even be used in tandem with air conditioning so that the space is kept cool but heat from outside is unable to penetrate further into the building.

 Insulation may also help to reduce your business’ carbon footprint and can be advantageous as a sound absorber too, reducing sound pollution from other parts of the building or outside.

 That concludes our guide to what insulation is used for.
 Are you interested in saving money on your energy bills?
 Who isn’t?
 Get in touch with our experts to find out how you could be cutting down your utility bills.
 We’ll evaluate your best options and do all the leg work for you.

 Immediate pricing access to all major UK gas suppliers.
 We can save you upto 45% on your business gas prices.